 Day 2 – Coolum Beach

 Coolum Beach has a laid-back, holiday atmosphere that makes a nice change from the hustle and bustle of neighbouring beach towns.
-The home break of pro surfer Julian Wilson, the beach’s consistent waves and glassy waters make it a favourite for surfers and body boarders.
+The home break of pro surfer Julian Wilson, the beach’s consistent waves and glassy waters make it a favourite spot for surfers and bodyboarders.
 Coolum Beach is backed by a shopping and entertainment strip featuring a range of fine dining and casual eateries.
 And you can’t miss Mount Coolum – a grand volcanic dome that offers 360-degree views of the region - presiding over the leafy streets of this beautiful coastal town.

 Day 3 – Mudjimba Beach

-Mudjimba Beach boasts quiet uncrowded beaches which are ideal for surfers, sun worshippers and beach walkers, as well as stunning views to Mudjimba Island and Mount Coolum.
+Mudjimba Beach boasts quiet uncrowded beaches which are ideal for surfers, sun worshippers, and beach walkers, as well as stunning views of Mudjimba Island and Mount Coolum.
 Enjoy a barbecue under the shade of a native Pandanus tree, take a dip at the patrolled beach, or retire to one of the fresh seafood shops and restaurants dotted around this seaside town.
-Mudjimba is a well-known spot to watch the humpback whales migrate during the winter months, and watching turtles hatching at night is a special experience the kids will not forget.
+Mudjimba is a well-known spot to watch humpback whales migrate during the winter months, and watching turtles hatching at night is a special experience the kids will not forget.

 Day 4 – Alexandra Headland Beach

-Alexandra Headland, known by the locals as 'Alex', is a coastal town with relaxed Aussie surf-club atmosphere that complements the soothing rolling surf and inviting beaches.
-Alexandra Headland's main attraction is its magnificent coastal frontage of beach, headland and parks extending to Maroochydore in the north and Mooloolaba in the south.
 The swimming beach is patrolled, and on any day, visitors can enjoy watching the surfers riding the waves off the headland, or better yet, join them!
 For the skaters and bikers, there is an outdoor skate park right alongside the beach where you will also find brand new absolute beachfront BBQs.

 Day 5 – Mooloolaba Beach

 Step onto the soft white sand of Mooloolaba Beach and enjoy one of the safest and most family-friendly surf beaches in Australia.
-Stroll along the beachside boardwalk to the Mooloolaba Spit for calm, sheltered swimming and excellent seafood cafes and restaurants.
+Stroll along the beachside boardwalk to the Mooloolaba Spit for calm, sheltered swimming, and excellent seafood cafes and restaurants.
 Enjoy shopping and foodie delights along Mooloolaba’s bustling beachfront esplanade which boasts an enviable array of award-winning hotels, outdoor cafes, juice bars, alfresco restaurants, and fashion boutiques.
 Attractions like SEA LIFE Sunshine Coast and The Wharf marina are also close by, as are some of the Sunshine Coast’s best waterfront restaurants.

 Day 6 – Kings Beach